Deim0s13/llm-assistant/README.md

 This project is a starting point for building an LLM-based chatbot using Hugging Face's Transformers and Gradio.
 The current baseline (version 0.2.2) leverages the instruction-tuned model `google/flan-t5-base` to create a robust multi-turn conversation interface with enhanced prompt control.

+## Naming Convention Update (From v0.2.4 Onwards)

+### Previous Format

+Branch names were descriptive and focused on what was being delivered, e.g.:

+- `specialized-prompts-upgrade`
+- `model-upgrade`
+- `alias-matching`

+### New Format (from v0.2.4 onward)

+Branch names now include the version for clarity and traceability:

+- `feature/v0.2.4-ui-devtools`
+- `bugfix/v0.2.5-token-logging`
+- `docs/v0.2.6-readme-refresh`

+This will make versioning clearer during merges and retrospectives, especially as the project grows.
+If you ever need to roll back or trace changes, this structure makes it easier.

-## Features in Version 0.2.2
+## Features in Version 0.2.4

-### • Model Upgrade

-Upgraded from `google/flan-t5-small` to `google/flan-t5-base` for significantly improved comprehension and output quality.

-### • Concept-Based Prompt Matching
+### • Enhanced Prompt Selection

-- Specialized prompts are now matched using concept _aliases_ (e.g. "explain simple", "like I'm five" → `explain_simple`), ensuring greater flexibility and reducing false negatives.

-- Keyword mappings are maintained in `aliases.py`, decoupling logic from prompt content.

-### • Diagnostic Logging

-- Logs explicitly indicate:
+- Specialized prompts are triggered by keywords or phrases from user input.

-  - Whether a specialized or base prompt was selected
+- **Developer diagnostics** show whether the base or specialized prompt was used.
-  - What alias was matched (if any)
-  - Full prompt context sent to the model

-- Makes debugging prompt behaviour much easier

-## Features in Version 0.2.1

-### • Enhanced Conversation Context

-The chatbot continues to maintain multi-turn conversation history, enabling more coherent responses by incorporating previous exchanges into the prompt.

-### • Externalized Prompts

-- **Base Prompt** is stored in `prompt_template.txt`, enabling easy iteration on the assistant’s personality and tone.
-- **Specialized Prompts** are stored in `specialized_prompts.json` and dynamically injected based on user queries to better tailor responses (e.g., “explain like I’m five”, “give me a fun fact”).
+- **Fuzzy matching toggle** allows more flexible input matching (e.g., small typos still match).

-### • Keyword-Based Prompt Switching
+### • Developer Prompt Playground

-A new mechanism scans user input for relevant keywords and loads a specialized prompt when appropriate, overriding the base instructions for that interaction.
-This allows lightweight prompt engineering without hardcoding logic into the model.

-### • Structured Conversation History

-Exchanges are tracked using structured `role`/`content` pairs (user, assistant), improving clarity and ensuring predictable formatting across turns.
+- A dedicated panel where developers can test different inputs to:
+  - See matched concept (alias ➔ concept mapping)
+  - View the resolved specialized prompt
+  - Preview the generated output
+- Helpful for testing and improving specialized prompts.

 ### • Tunable Generation Parameters

-The Gradio interface allows real-time experimentation with the following controls:

 - **Max New Tokens**
 - **Temperature**
-- **Top-p** (Nucleus Sampling)
+- **Top-p** (nucleus sampling)
-- **Do Sample**

-These options help shape response style, creativity, and determinism for better control during development.
+- **Sampling toggle (Do Sample)**

+### • Advanced UI Improvements

+- Collapsible “Advanced Settings” panel to hide developer options by default.
+- Improved layout separation between user chat and developer controls.

-### • Debug Logging for Development
+### • Debug Mode Enhancements

-Debug mode (`DEBUG_MODE = True`) outputs detailed logs showing:

-- Which prompt is being used
-- Full context passed to the model
+- Full context printed to logs before generation.
-- Raw generated output
+- Fuzzy match candidate suggestions printed in debug logs.
-- Token generation settings
+- Extracted generation result separately logged.

-This allows fine-grained introspection during testing and refinement.

 ## Setup